Since 2012?! A True Connecticut Relic

 The beers went far beyond the “farmhouse funk” that (old) Relic often went for in their 67 iterations of Belgian ales.
 This, plus the “Relic taste” that many of their beers have had, has resulted in tiny Relic being quite a polarizing operation.
 Lots of lots of people – knowledgeable people – LOVED (old) Relic.
 Like, really, really loved it.
-Just as many dismiss them as a quirky, yeast factory with pretty bottle labels.
+Just as many dismissed them as a quirky, yeast factory with prettily labeled bottles.

 To that latter group, I say: give Relic another try.
 I’ve had no issues with a Relic beer since early 2014.